yaya2devops/2sentinel/README.md

 #  Sentinel PoC Quickstart

-I had a great time bringing value with Sentinel, and here I will try to assist you in getting started with integrating this product into your business.
-<br>Sentinel, in my experience, is excellent for increasing your employees' overall awareness asides from assisting in decision making, providing advanced insights and protect your entreprise from threats.
+I had a great time bringing value with Sentinel, and here I will try to assist you in getting started with integrating this product into your business. **This SIEM**, in my experience, is excellent for increasing your employees' overall awareness asides from assisting in decision making, providing advanced insights and protect your entreprise from threats.

 <img src="assets/mainBan.png"  >